percona/psmdb-docs/docs/install/docker.md

     We gather [Telemetry data](../telemetry.md) to understand the use of the software and improve our products.

-To run the latest Percona Server for MongoDB {{version}} in a Docker container, run the following command as the root user or via `sudo`:
+To run the latest Percona Server for MongoDB 8.0 in a Docker container, run the following command as the root user or via `sudo`:

 ```{.bash data-prompt="$"}
 $ docker run -d --name psmdb --restart always \